Harmonic maps of finite uniton type into inner symmetric spaces: The work of Burstall and Guest and the DPW formalism

-Note, in this theorem no normalization is given (nor required).
-It is also clear that in the case under consideration we can work w.l.g. with based loops.
+Note that in this theorem no normalization is required.
 Moreover, the loop parameter used in \cite{Uh} is the same as the one used in \cite{DPW}.
-The extended normalized frame $F_-$ is obtained from $F$ by a Birkhoff decomposition, and this decomposition is performed componentwise.
-Thus
+However, the matrix functions $B(\lambda)$ and $\Phi (z, \bar z, \lambda)$ are not uniquely determined which causes the DPW procedure to yield quite arbitrary potentials, not easily permitting any converse construction procedure.